You Just Became The Head of Marketing. What Now?

 - Review actions and assign responsibility for individuals to take away.

-10. Report on your progress
+10. Report on Your Progress and Analyze

 Don’t wait for the formal reporting period to provide key stakeholders with progress updates.
 Send a casual note to your boss informing her of some of the quick wins achieved by the team.